dannsam/xenko-docs/manual/game-studio/navigation.md

 ## Sample project

-For an example of how to implement navigation, see the **top-down RPG** sample project included with Xenko.
+For an example of how to implement navigation, including enabling and disabling [dynamic navigation](dynamic-navigation.md) at runtime, see the **top-down RPG** sample project included with Xenko.

 <p>
 <video autoplay loop class="responsive-video" poster="media/NoOutlineAE.jpg">